-1.5 Entry Requirements for the Part 3 Examination in Professional Practice and Management 1.5.1 Candidates with UK gualifications
+1.5 Entry Requirements for the Part 3 Examination in Professional Practice and Management

+1.5.1 Candidates with UK qualifications

-All candidates intending to sit the Part 3 Examination would normally have qualifications that satisfy the ARB/RIBA Parts 1 & 2 criteria.
-However, it is possible to sit the Part 3 Examination before having passed the Part 1 and/or Part 2 criteria.
+All candidates intending to sit the Part 3 Examination would normally have qualifications that satisfy the ARB Parts 1 & 2 criteria and confer exemption from the ARB Prescribed Examinations at Parts 1 & 2.
+However, it is possible to sit the Part 3 Examination before having passed these qualifications.
 It should be emphasised that a candidate will not be able to register as a UK architect with ARB unless they have satisfied the requirements shown in paragraph 3 below.
+It should also be noted that ARB currently hold additional requirements for applicants who wish to join the Register more than two years after gaining Part 3.

 In addition, candidates will be required to demonstrate the breadth, depth and quality of their professional experience.
-The minimum formal requirement is that a candidate must have obtained at least 2 years of recognised, logged and signed professional experience, of which at least 12 months experience should have been undertaken in the 2 years immediately prior to submitting his/her documentary submission to APEAS
+The minimum formal requirement is that a candidate must have obtained at least 2 years of recognised, logged and signed professional experience, of which at least 12 months experience should have been undertaken in the 2 years immediately prior to submitting their documentary submission to APEAS a minimum of 24 months of authenticated and validated professional experience and training (as laid down in the RIBA Professional Experience and Development Record (PEDR))